httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 The client MUST NOT perform multiple upload transfers for the same upload resource in parallel.
 This helps avoid race conditions, and data loss or corruption.
 The server is RECOMMENDED to take measures to avoid parallel upload transfers: The server MAY terminate any creation ({{upload-creation}}) or append for the same upload URL.
 Since the client is not allowed to perform multiple transfers in parallel, the server can assume that the previous attempt has already failed.
 Therefore, the server MAY abruptly terminate the previous HTTP connection or stream.

 If the offset indicated by the `Upload-Offset` field value does not match the offset provided by the immediate previous offset retrieval ({{offset-retrieving}}), or the end offset of the immediate previous incomplete successful transfer, the server MUST respond with a `409 (Conflict)` status code.
+The server MAY use the corresponding problem type ({{mismatching-offset}}) for the response.

 The server applies the patch document of the `application/partial-upload` media type by appending the request content to the targeted upload resource.
 If the server does not receive the entire patch document, for example because of canceled requests or dropped connections, it SHOULD append as much of the patch document starting at its beginning and without discontinuities as possible.
 Appending a continuous section starting at the patch document's beginning constitutes a successful PATCH as defined in {{Section 2 of RFC5789}}.
 If the server did not receive and apply the entire patch document, the upload MUST NOT be considered complete.